 Continuing Education Activity

 Adrenergic drugs are a broad class of medications that bind to adrenergic receptors throughout the body.
 These receptors include: alpha-1, alpha-2, beta-1, beta-2, beta-3.
 Adrenergic drugs will bind directly to one or more of these receptors to induce various physiologic effects.
+Adrenergic drugs must be classified based on the specific receptors they bind.
 This activity examines the pharmacology, various therapeutic effects, and adverse events that class members can exert, which covers a wide variety of clinical manifestations.

 - Identify the various actions of adrenergic medications based on the receptor to which they bind.

 - Describe the various adverse effects of adrenergic drugs based on the binding site.